dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 		- mismatched tags (one case only: <i>some text<i/> in hasPublicComment, fiche 243).
 This is caused by the HTML editor used in Remplir fiche in fonds-roud.unil.ch
 		- fields with richtext that does not have <p> paragraphs, because have been created before the new editor > add <p>
 		- dates, a lot of dates (missing parts, not well formatted, not in the right column)
+--- import.ipynb
+--- in the xml output, manually
+	- delete "fiches problematiques" (easier to add them manually afterwards than to try to understand why they cause problems.
+They are liste in OUTPUT/fiches_problematiques.xml)
+	- replace <text> with <text xmlns="">
+	- replace <p class="p1"> with <p>
+	- replace <p class="p2"> with <p>
+	- replace     knoraType="richtext_value"><text xmlns="">    with     knoraType="richtext_value" mapping_id="http://rdfh.ch/standoff/mappings/StandardMapping"><text xmlns="">    (because commented out in the import, stupid!)
+	- replace <i>  with   <em>   and   </i>   with   </em>  (<i> not present in StandardMapping, oh yes)

+PAGES (SCANS)
+--- connect à /mnt/
+--- import.ipynb
+		this is an import with link to existing resources, so need the iri (of manuscripts, in this case, because the images are part of a manuscript).
+The iris are downloaded, together with the shelfmark for finding the correspondance, from graphdb (sparql query saved) in a csv.
+This csv is needed for the import to work

+--- for importing the xml with curl
+	147 images yes, 189 no, 170 yes
+	Also, this image does not work
+		<p0112-roud-oeuvres:Page xmlns:knoraXmlImport="http://api.knora.org/ontology/knoraXmlImport/v1#" xmlns:p0112-roud-oeuvres="http://api.knora.org/ontology/0112/roud-oeuvres/xml-import/v1#" id="CRLR_GR_MS2C14a_1r_1.png"><knoraXmlImport:label>page_CRLR GR MS 2 C/14a___f.
+1r___1</knoraXmlImport:label><knoraXmlImport:file mimetype="image/png" path="/mnt/scanlettMounted/GustaveRoud/E_Scan/Scans_import/FondsArchive/CRLR_GR_MS2C14a/CRLR_GR_MS2C14a_1r_1.png" /><p0112-roud-oeuvres:hasSeqnum knoraType="int_value">1</p0112-roud-oeuvres:hasSeqnum><p0112-roud-oeuvres:pageHasName knoraType="richtext_value">f.
+1r</p0112-roud-oeuvres:pageHasName><p0112-roud-oeuvres:pageIsPartOfManuscript><p0112-roud-oeuvres:Manuscript knoraType="link_value" linkType="iri" target="http://rdfh.ch/0112/roud-oeuvres/vG0O91nzRWuwx7r3fAaiXw" /></p0112-roud-oeuvres:pageIsPartOfManuscript></p0112-roud-oeuvres:Page>
+	deleted in backup_images_all.xml !!!!!!!!!!!!